AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 1. Create a **[!UICONTROL Media average minute audience]** panel.
 For information about how to create a panel, see [Create a panel](panels.md#create-a-panel).

-1. Ensure you select a data view for the panel that has components configured from the Streaming Media Collection Add-on.
+1. Ensure you select a data view for the panel that has components configured from the Streaming Media Collection.

 1. Specify the [input](#panel-input) for the panel.